-Not only is this Colombian black bean stew super easy to make and utterly delicious, but it's also extremely healthy, full of plant-based protein and fiber.
-It's proof that healthy plant-based food does not need to be complicated or expensive.
-It uses inexpensive foods like black beans, onion, and garlic to make a hearty meal, especially when served with a side of grains and topped with sliced avocado.
+This Colombian black bean stew is not only super easy to make and utterly delicious, but also extremely healthy.
+Full of plant-based protein and fiber, it's proof that plant-based food do not need to be complicated.
+Also, the main ingredients (black beans, onions, and garlic) are all inexpensive.
+This Colombian black bean stew is a delicious, budget-friendly, and hearty meal, especially when served with a side of grains and sliced avocado.

 Colombian Black Bean Stew [Vegan]

 - A dash of olive oil, rice bran oil, or water (for frying)